 The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
 This holds for the following TOE Security Functions:

-- F.AES implements AES encryption. - F.DES implements Triple-DES encryption and decryption.
+- F.DES implements Triple-DES encryption and decryption.

 The following cryptographic algorithms are used by the TOE to enforce its security policy: